Marcus Mariota: 2019 season

-In the season-opener against the Cleveland Browns, Mariota threw for 248 yards and three touchdowns as the Titans won by a score of 43–13.
-During Week 4 against the Atlanta Falcons, he threw for 227 yards and three touchdowns in the 24–10 road victory.
-During a 16–0 Week 6 road loss to the Denver Broncos, Mariota was benched in the third quarter in favor of Ryan Tannehill with the Titans trailing 13–0 after he threw for 63 yards and two interceptions.
-The following week against the Los Angeles Chargers, Tannehill was named the starter, with Mariota serving as the backup.
+During the season-opening 43–13 road victory over the Browns, Mariota threw for 248 yards and three touchdowns.
+Three weeks later against the Atlanta Falcons, he had 227 passing yards and three touchdowns in the 24–10 road victory.

+During a Week 6 16–0 shutout road loss to the Denver Broncos, Mariota was benched in the third quarter in favor of Ryan Tannehill with the Titans trailing 13–0 after throwing for 63 yards and two interceptions.
+The following week against the Los Angeles Chargers, Tannehill was named the starter with Mariota serving as backup.
 He remained the backup for the rest of the season.
-In the regular-season finale, a 35–14 road victory over the Texans, Mariota came in to throw a single pass.
-The 24-yard connection to rookie A. J. Brown put Brown over 1,000 receiving yards on the season.
+In the regular-season finale against the Texans, which resulted in a 35–14 road victory, Mariota came in to throw a single pass, which was a 24-yard connection to rookie wide receiver A. J. Brown that put him over 1,000 receiving yards on the season.
+Tannehill led the Titans to a 7–3 record (9–7 overall), securing them a playoff berth.

-In the Wild Card Round against the New England Patriots, Mariota completed a four-yard pass to MyCole Pruitt during the first quarter of the 20–13 road victory.
-Two weeks later in the AFC Championship against the Kansas City Chiefs, he came in during the second quarter and had a five-yard rush.
-The Titans went on to lose on the road by a score of 35–24.
+During the Wild Card Round against the Patriots, Mariota completed a four-yard pass to MyCole Pruitt in the first quarter of the 20–13 road victory.
+Two weeks later in the AFC Championship Game against the Chiefs, Mariota came in during the second quarter of the 35–24 road loss and had a five-yard rush.

-In the offseason, prior to the start of free agency, the Titans signed Tannehill to a long-term extension, signaling the end of Mariota's five-year tenure in Tennessee.
+On March 15, 2020, the Titans signed Tannehill to a long-term extension, signaling the end of Mariota's five-year tenure in Tennessee.

 Las Vegas Raiders

-On March 25, 2020, Mariota signed a two-year, $17.6 million contract with the Las Vegas Raiders.

 2020 season

+On March 16, 2020, Mariota signed a two-year, $17.6 million contract with the Las Vegas Raiders to serve as Derek Carr's backup.

-Mariota was placed on injured reserve on September 7, 2020.
-Mariota was designated to return from injured reserve on September 30, and began practicing with the team again.
-He was activated on October 20.
+Mariota was placed on injured reserve on September 7.
+He was designated to return from injured reserve on September 30 and began practicing with the team again.
+Mariota was activated on October 20.

-Mariota made his Raiders debut in the first quarter of a Week 15 matchup against the Los Angeles Chargers after starter Derek Carr left the game with a groin injury.
-Mariota completed 17 of 28 passes for 226 yards, a touchdown, and an interception and rushed for 88 yards and a touchdown as the Raiders lost 30–27 in overtime.
+Mariota made his Raiders' debut in the first quarter of the Week 15 matchup against the Chargers after Carr left the eventual 30–27 overtime loss with a groin injury.
+Mariota finished the game completing 17-of-28 passes for 226 yards, a touchdown, and an interception, while also rushing for 88 yards and a touchdown.

 2021 season

-Mariota entered the season as the backup to Derek Carr.
-After being brought in for a designed play during the season-opener, Mariota suffered a quad injury and was placed on injured reserve on September 18, 2021.
+After being brought in for a designed play during the season-opener against the Ravens, Mariota suffered a quad injury and was placed on injured reserve on September 18, 2021.
 He was activated on October 16.

-Throughout the season, Mariota was used frequently as a gadget quarterback and commonly entered games to run or hand off the football.
+Throughout the season, Mariota was used frequently as a gadget quarterback, entering games to run or hand off the football.

 Atlanta Falcons

-On March 21, 2022, Mariota signed a two-year, $18.75 million deal with the Atlanta Falcons.
+On March 21, 2022, Mariota signed a two-year, $18.75 million deal with the Atlanta Falcons after Atlanta traded longtime starter Matt Ryan to the Indianapolis Colts.